sourcegraph/about/blogposts/our-abcs-always-be-coding-childrens-book.md

 The A-Z format introduces simple concepts in a fun and easy-to-understand way so that kids can get curious about coding and perhaps, take the first step in beginning their journey in learning how to code.
 Or at least, provide an engaging and educational distraction to give you a break for a few minutes!

 <p class="text-center">
-  <a class="button btn btn-primary" href="/resources/our-abcs-childrens-book-download">Download your copy</a>
+  <a class="button btn btn-primary" href="https://about.sourcegraph.com/resources/our-abcs-childrens-book-download" target="new">Download your copy</a>
 </p>

 <p class="text-center">